jdc136/CSharp-Projects/README.md

 ## Reverse String
 Like Length of String, I found this one to be very simple and straightforward.
 Mostly because of work from the Is Palindrome and Add Separator exercises.

+## Sum Digits in String
+Once again, I found this pretty straightforward and got it done in about 5-10 minutes.
+I did have to remind myself that `int.TryParse()` requires a second argument with the `out` keyword.